zhenyushi/vrui_mdf/README.md

 Manifestid can be find in this site based on the releasing date:<br />
 https://steamdb.info/depot/250823/manifests/

+Usually, the depot will be downloaded to:

+	/.steam/steamcmd/linux32\steamapps\content\app_250820\depot_250823

-and replace the package with the current one which is at:<br />
+Replace the package with the current one which is at:<br />

 	/.local/share/Steam/steamapps/common/SteamVR